blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-API.rst

 	[
 	  {
-	    "id": n,                   (numeric) Peer index
+	    "id"                       // (numeric)    peer index
-	    "addr":"host:port",      (string) The ip address and port of the peer "addrlocal":"ip:port",   (string) local address
+	    "addr":,                   // (string)     the ip address and port of the peer ("host:port") "addrlocal"                // (string)     local address ("ip:port")
-	    "services":"xxxxxxxxxxxxxxxx",   (string) The services offered
+	    "services"                 // (string)     the services offered
-	    "lastsend"           (numeric) The time in seconds since epoch (Jan 1 1970 GMT) of the last send "lastrecv"           (numeric) The time in seconds since epoch (Jan 1 1970 GMT) of the last receive "bytessent": n,            (numeric) The total bytes sent "bytesrecv": n,            (numeric) The total bytes received "conntime"           (numeric) The connection time in seconds since epoch (Jan 1 1970 GMT) "timeoffset"         (numeric) The time offset in seconds "pingtime": n,             (numeric) ping time
+	    "lastsend"                 // (numeric)    the time in seconds since epoch (Jan 1 1970 GMT) of the last send "lastrecv"                 // (numeric)    the time in seconds since epoch (Jan 1 1970 GMT) of the last receive "bytessent"                // (numeric)    the total bytes sent "bytesrecv"                // (numeric)    the total bytes received "conntime"                 // (numeric)    the connection time in seconds since epoch (Jan 1 1970 GMT) "timeoffset"               // (numeric)    the time offset in seconds "pingtime"                 // (numeric)    ping time
-	    "pingwait": n,             (numeric) ping wait
+	    "pingwait"                 // (numeric)    ping wait
-	    "version": v,              (numeric) The peer version, such as 170002 "subver": "/MagicBean:x.y.z[-v]/",  (string) The string version
-	    "inbound": true|false,     (boolean) Inbound (true) or Outbound (false) "startingheight": n,       (numeric) The starting height (block) of the peer "banscore": n,             (numeric) The ban score
+	    "version"                  // (numeric)    the peer version, such as 170002 "subver"                   // (string)     the string version (i.e. "/MagicBean:x.y.z[-v]/") "inbound"                  // (boolean)    inbound (true) or outbound (false) "startingheight"           // (numeric)    the starting height (block) of the peer "banscore"                 // (numeric)    the ban score
-	    "synced_headers": n,       (numeric) The last header we have in common with this peer "synced_blocks": n,        (numeric) The last block we have in common with this peer "inflight": [
+	    "synced_headers"           // (numeric)    the last header we have in common with this peer "synced_blocks"            // (numeric)    the last block we have in common with this peer "inflight": [
-	       n,                        (numeric) The heights of blocks we're currently asking from this peer ...
+	       number,                 // (numeric)    the heights of blocks we're currently asking from this peer ...
 	    ]
 	  }